venkatesh-cv/getting-started-with-docker/getting-started-with-docker.md

         - if you observe the data folder mapped on the host machine, mongo db would have been written into it.
     - Containers can be found here [Ubuntu-Nodejs](https://hub.docker.com/r/cvenkatesh/ubuntu-nodejs/) and [Ubuntu-Node-Mongo](https://hub.docker.com/r/cvenkatesh/ubuntu-node-mongo/)
     - the startup scripts here [startNodeContainer.sh](https://github.com/venkatesh-cv/docker-build/blob/master/ubuntuWithNodeJs/startNodeContainer.sh) and [startMongoContainer.sh](https://github.com/venkatesh-cv/docker-build/blob/master/ubuntuWithMongoDb/startmongoContainer.sh)
+    - debugging
+    - The best way to debug a container is by starting the container with the `/bin/bash` command
+    - To check connectivity it is recommended to install the following using `apt-get install -y <package>`
+        - dnsutils
+        - iptutils-ping
+        - the above packages will help do an `nslookup` or a `ping` to check connectivity and IPA resolution
+    - To check whether the ports on the containers are mapped to the right ports on the host machine, use the following command on the host machine<br/>
+    `sudo iptables -t nat -L -n`

 #### Joining Running Containers to Networks
 It is possible to join a running container to a network using the <br/> `docker network connect <networkname> <containerName>`